Frozen Yogurt Bark with Granola and Berries

 What is the best yogurt for yogurt bark?

 Thick, rich yogurt is the best yogurt for yogurt bark.
-Full-fat Greek yogurt is a fantastic choice though you can use any type of thick yogurt you prefer.
+Full-fat regular or Greek yogurt are both great choices though you can use any type of thick yogurt you prefer.

 How quickly does yogurt bark melt?

-Yogurt bark begins to melt within 10 minutes, and warmer weather can make it melt even quicker.
+Yogurt bark begins to melt within 10 minutes, and warm weather can make it melt even faster.
 Store it in the freezer until you’re ready to enjoy it.

 Do you keep yogurt bark in the freezer?